arielwc/RainTemp/README.md

 # RainTemp
 Tracker for orchard daily rainfall and temperature

-Allows user to enter daily rainfall and high and low temps and plots these on graphs.
+MVP: Allows user to enter daily rainfall and high and low temps and plots these on graphs.

+Later on ...
+Allows user to see averages over a selected period.
-Later on ... will integrate with Open Weather API to contrast orchard data with Open Weather API data for that area.
+Integrate with Open Weather API to contrast orchard data with Open Weather API data for that area.